Vrabac (drone)

-The Vrabac (Врабац) is a Serbian-produced unmanned surveillance and reconnaissance aerial vehicle intended for day/night reconnaissance and surveillance at shorter distances, as well as for target finding and designating, designed by Military Technical Institute and manufactured by the Utva Aviation Industry.
+The Vrabac (Врабац) is a Serbian unmanned aerial vehicle intended for day/night reconnaissance and surveillance at shorter distances, as well as for target-spotting and designation, designed by the Military Technical Institute and manufactured by the Utva Aviation Industry.

 History

-The Vrabac was first showcased at the 2013 Partner (international weapons trade fair) and entered service in the Serbian Army in 2020.
+The Vrabac was first showcased at the Partner 2013 military exhibition and entered service with the Serbian Army in 2020.

 Design

-The Vrabac UAV is hand launched and lands with a parachute and an airbag.
+The Vrabac is hand-launched and lands with a parachute and an airbag.
 It is designed to survey and analyze major infrastructural facilities such as pipelines, major roads, bridges, forests, etc.

 The Vrabac is a high-wing monoplane made of composite materials.
 Its fuselage is aerodynamically shaped around the equipment.
 The nose part contains an 800W DC motor powered by a Li-pol battery while the space below and behind it is intended for electro-optical equipment.
 The airborne computer is in the central part.

 Vrabac weighs 5.3 kg with a 2.80 meters wing span.
 It can carry a payload of maximum of 1.5 kg.
 It has a total of 1 hour flying time and has a maximum flight speed of 85 km/h.
 The operational range of the Vrabac is >10 km, and its operating height is 300 to 500 meters.